axltxl/kaoru/README.rst

     (!)
 Ask him to /setcommands and after you
     (!) have mentioned me, you can paste the following:
     ---
+    about - Information for nerds
     hello - See if I "live"
-    screenlock - Lock the screen(s) on your host(s)
+    screenlock - See if I "live"
-    screenshot - Get a screen shot from your host(s) reboot - Reboot your host(s)
+    screenshot - Get a screen shot from your host(s) dryrun - Toggle "dry run" mode
+    cancel - Cancel any pending operation(s)
+    reboot - Reboot your host(s)
     poweroff - Shut down your host(s)
-    cancel - Cancel any pending operation(s)
-    dryrun - Toggle "dry run" mode
     ---
     --- Waiting for updates ...